-- §40.1(a) An employee shall have a performance evaluation done annually. - (b) An employee shall have the right to appeal an "Unsatisfactory" performance rating, within 15 calendar days of receipt of the rating, to the Agency Level Appeals Board on forms provided by the State.
-A hearing on such appeal shall be conducted within 60 days of receipt of the appeal. - (c) An employee shall have the right to appeal an Agency Level Appeals Board decision, within 15 calendar days of receipt of the decision, to the Statewide Performance Rating Committee on forms provided by the State.
-The Statewide Performance Rating Committee shall make every effort to conduct a hearing on such appeal within 90 days of receipt of the appeal.
+- §40.1 (a) An employee shall have a performance evaluation done annually. - (b) An employee shall have the right to appeal an "Unsatisfactory" performance rating, within 15 calendar days of receipt of the rating, to the Agency Level Appeals Board on forms provided by the State.
+A hearing on such appeal shall be conducted within 60 days of receipt of the appeal.

-- (d) Appellants shall have the right to CSEA-designated representation throughout the appeals process. - §40.2 A Statewide Performance Rating Committee will continue as a three person panel to hear and decide upon appeals from ratings of "Unsatisfactory."
-One member is to be selected by the Director of the Governor's Office of Employee Relations; a second member will be selected by the Statewide President of CSEA; the third will be jointly agreed upon by both the Director of the Governor's Office of Employee Relations and the President of the CSEA.

-§40.3 The State shall prepare, secure introduction, and recommend passage by the Legislature of such legislation required to provide for appropriations in the amount indicated in each year of the 2016-2021 Agreement: \$43,509 in 2016-2017, \$44,379 in 2017-2018, \$45,267 in 2018-2019, \$46,172 in 2019-2020, and \$47,096 in 2020-2021 for administrative expenses associated with the Statewide Performance Rating Committee activities.
+- (c) An employee shall have the right to appeal an Agency Level Appeals Board decision, within 15 calendar days of receipt of the decision, to the Statewide Performance Rating Committee on forms provided by the State.
+The Statewide Performance Rating Committee shall make every effort to conduct a hearing on such appeal within 90 days of receipt of the appeal. - (d) Appellants shall have the right to CSEA-designated representation throughout the appeals process. - (e) Unscheduled absences from work at the beginning, middle or end of the performance evaluation cycle can impact the rating due to the operational need to reassign work to other staff. - §40.2 A Statewide Performance Rating Committee will continue as a three person panel to hear and decide upon appeals from ratings of "Unsatisfactory."
+One member is to be selected by the Director of the Office of Employee Relations; a second member will be selected by the Statewide President of CSEA; the third will be jointly agreed upon by both the Director of the Office of Employee Relations and the President of the CSEA. - §40.3 The State shall prepare, secure introduction, and recommend passage by the Legislature of such legislation required to provide for appropriations in the amount indicated in each year of the 2021-2026 Agreement: \$48,999 in 2021-2022, \$49,979 in 2022-2023, \$50,978 in 2023-2024, \$51,889 in 2025-2026, and \$53,038 in 2025-2026 for administrative expenses associated with the Statewide Performance Rating Committee activities. - §40.4 The State has the right, upon notice to CSEA, to move employees from a paper-based performance evaluation system to an electronic performance evaluation system.